 between companies and research institutions or technical centres.

-The most innovative developments often require the skills of suppliers, complementary businesses, clients, public and private laboratories technical centres, or competitiveness centres, national or international.
+The most innovative developments often require the skills of suppliers, complementary businesses, clients, public and private laboratories, technical centres, or business development centres, national or international.

 When this type of organisation is necessary for the creation of new solutions, it is particularly difficult to ensure satisfactory protection of the interests of each partner.